-This short back and forth went on for about a minute and we said good bye.
+This short back and forth went on for about a minute, maybe less.
 I pulled over and bit my lip to choke back tears that did not want to be held back.
 I grabbed the radio, took a deep breath and said,"Car 22 to dispatch."

 "Dispatch to 22, go"

 "Um, dispatch, my step mom just called, my dad is dead."
 I couldn't come up with anything else to say.